GPPVM-Project/SkyLC/README.md

 ## 🔧 Modular Architecture

-The compiler and VM are composed of well-defined, interchangeable stages.
-Each stage is implemented as a plugin that can be required, replaced, or extended:
+The compiler and VM are composed of well-defined, interchangeable stages:

 - **Lexer** (required)
 - **Parser** (required)